Skip to content

 +-----------+--------------+----------------+

 Special value null is ignored by all built-in aggregating operators.
-So, for example, having an a fact FruitPurchase(fruit: "apple", weight: null); would have no impact on the output.
+For instance, if there is a fact FruitPurchase(fruit: "apple", weight: null);, it will not affect the output.

 Q("apple" -> 2);